aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-worksheet-csharp-tutorials/add-new-sheet-in-excel-csharp-tutorial/_index.md

 #### Can I add formatting to cells in the newly created worksheet?

-A: Yes, you can apply formatting to cells using the methods provided by the Worksheet class of Aspose.Cells.
+Yes, you can apply formatting to cells using the methods provided by the Worksheet class of Aspose.Cells.
 You can set the cell style, change the background color, apply borders, etc.

 #### How can I access cell data from the new worksheet?